-To enter the exhibition gallery required another set of double-glass doors.
+To enter the exhibition gallery requires another set of double-glass doors.
 The gallery is the core of the building, with outer hallways around leading to the nine art studios that are located here.

 If you need a place to rest, other than the benches in the gallery, I found a couch and some chairs in one of the corridors.
 Chairs seem to be readily available near the main entrance.

-The Art League of Long Island is an easily accessible, interesting, and low cost place to visit.
+The Art League of Long Island is an easily accessible, interesting, and no cost place to visit.
 Check their website to see all of their offerings.